ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/headings.md

 ## Related features

-There are more CKEditor 5 features that can help you format your content:
+There are more CKEditor&nbsp;5 features that can help you format your content:
 * {@link features/basic-styles Basic text styles} &ndash; The essentials, like **bold**, *italic*, and others.
 * {@link features/title Document title} &ndash; Clearly divide your content into a title and body.
 * {@link features/indent Block indentation}  &ndash; Set indentation for text blocks such as paragraphs or lists.